 I’m not much of a one for New Year’s resolutions, so I’m taking a week out from Top Ten Tuesday to tackle a book tag that recently tickled my fancy.
 I found this via The Captain and Laura Tisdall, but it originated (as far as I can tell) with Adam at Roof Beam Reader in 2010 (a fine vintage tag, right here).

 I’m off to a slow start in 2021: sure, I got my tracking spreadsheets roughed out before new year, but I’m yet to finish a book and I’ve only written half the blog posts I had in mind.
 So far, 2021 looks a lot like 2020.
 Time to take stock and reset?
 I think so.

 Top Ten Tuesday was created by The Broke and the Bookish, and is now hosted by That Artsy Reader Girl.
 It’s all about books, lists and sharing the love we have of both with our bookish friends.
-And as we start a new year, it’s time to look back at our best of the year… and with three days left to go, I’m not expecting to finish any more so it’s time to call it**.
+Today, it’s time to look back at the best of the year… and with three days left to go, I’m not expecting to finish any more so it’s time to call it**.